BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Visit Christmas Markets

-If you’re planning a winter trip to Zurich in late November or December, you don’t want to miss out on the epic Swiss Christmas markets with the beautiful Christmas decorations that take place from late November until Christmas.
+If you have a winter trip to Zurich in late November or December, don’t miss out on the epic Swiss Christmas markets with the beautiful Christmas decorations that take place from late November until Christmas.

 These markets are some of the best in all of Switzerland and offer everything from mulled wine and delicious food to unique handcrafted gifts and festive decorations.